Top Pediatric Allergist in NYC and Long Island

 About 80% of children with asthma suffer allergies, and approximately 8% of children under age six have food allergies.

 Children’s allergies can make life difficult for both kids and parents.
-First, determining which allergies your child or may not have can be a time-consuming (if necessary) endeavor.
+First, determine which allergies your child or may not have can be a time-consuming (if necessary) endeavor.
 Second, ensuring that your child stays protected from his or her allergens can often be stressful and tiring.

 Our Approach to Treating Your Child’s Allergies – Allergy Drops

 At Mitchell Medical Group, we provide comprehensive children’s allergies treatments designed to help both you and your child leave an easier, allergy-free life.
-Central to pediatric allergy treatment programs are our cutting-edge sublingual allergy drops — developed by our own Dr. Dean Mitchell, a national leader in the field of allergy treatment — which work to build pain-free allergy resistance in patients as young as 4 years old.
+Central to pediatric allergy treatment programs are our cutting-edge sublingual allergy drops — developed by our own Dr. Dean Mitchell, a national leader in the field of allergy treatment — which works to build pain-free allergy resistance in patients as young as 4 years old.

 When it comes to diagnosing and treating your child’s allergies, we take a different approach.
 Our unique approach helps to accurately diagnose and treat their allergies.